beoutbreakprepared/nCoV2019/README.md

 ## Citation

+In order to cite the current version of the dataset please use the citation below.
 As the data are updated regularly, please update the retrieval date in the `howpublished` field.

 ```{bibtex}
 @misc{kraemer2020epidemiological,